peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>desiredExponentInt</i>: The desired exponent.
 A negative number places the cutoff point to the right of the usual decimal point (so a negative number means the number of decimal places to round to).
 A positive number places the cutoff point to the left of the usual decimal point.

  * <i>ctx</i>: An arithmetic context object to control the rounding mode to use if the result must be scaled down to have the same exponent as this value.
 If the precision given in the context is other than 0, calls the Quantize method with both arguments equal to the result of the operation (and can signal FlagInvalid and return NaN if the result doesn't fit the given precision).
-If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>